 The particular grievance procedure will depend upon the area involved (e.g., student life, academic difficulties, employment).
 Generally, graduate students first explore how to pursue a grievance with their advisor or with an appropriate departmental administrator.
 However, if students are uncomfortable or dissatisfied using this route, the Associate Dean of the Graduate College will counsel them on the options available.
 In addition, the Office of the Ombudsperson may assist graduate students on a confidential basis in selecting an appropriate grievance procedure.
-See http://www.grad.uiowa.edu/manual-part-1-section-iv-academic-standing-probation-and-dismissal
+See https://grad.uiowa.edu/academics/manual/academic-grievance-procedure

-College of Liberal Arts and Sciences - Academic Programs and Services (120 Schaeffer Hall)
+College of Liberal Arts and Sciences - Academic Programs and Services (120 SchaefferHall)